JoanRBC/Predicting-medical-specialties/README.md

 * FP_cleanup: Cleaning the dataset, fully ready for model implementation.
 Two resulting datasets:
 -Fully cleaned dataset, considering the fourty medical specialties.
 -Dataset considering a total of nine medical specialties (the first eight with the highest number of transcriptions were kept, and the remaining medical specialties were grouped as a megaclass).
-* FP_model: Supervised Machine Learning model implementation.
+* FP_model: NLP and Supervised Machine Learning model implementation.
 Random Forest and Naive Bayes model performance was tested.
 * FP_merged-data: Merge of the cleaned and megaclass datasets into a unique dataset, used for the implementation of the Tableau dashboard.
 * python-SQL-connector and sql-import files: Used to import and export the datasets.